-Papaya.
-This sweet tropical fruit isn’t as easy to find just about anywhere, and, sadly, when you do find it outside of the tropics it can be… not as wonderful as they normally are.
-Here in the US when I buy it, I find it to be a little bit of a hit and miss.
-BUT, that hasn’t really stopped me from getting them often.
+- Papaya — this sweet tropical fruit isn’t as easy to find and, sadly, when you do find it outside of the tropics it can be… not as wonderful as they normally are.
+It’s hit or miss when I purchase it here in the U.S.

-Rolled oats.
-When I was a kid, I used to hate oats in my smoothie.
-Like, with a passion!
-Now I love it, but, if that weirds you out, you can definitely omit it altogether, or substitute with a tablespoon or two of psyllium husks, ground flax seeds, or a scoop of your favorite protein powder!
+- Rolled oats — when I was a kid, I used to hate oats in my smoothie.
+Now I love it, but if that weirds you out, you can definitely omit them or substitute with a tablespoon or two of psyllium husks, ground flax seeds or a scoop of your favorite vanilla protein powder!

-Coconut Milk.
-That makes it for the most tropical flavor combination, but, if you don’t have any on hand, you can use any other non-dairy milk like soy, oats or any nut milks you have or like.
-You can make it with cow’s milk as well.
+- Coconut Milk — this makes it for the most tropical flavor combination.
+This is not the same thing as coconut cream or coconut water.
+If you don’t have any coconut milk on hand, you can use any other non-dairy milk, like soy, oat, almond milk, etc. You can make it with cow’s milk, as well.

 Brazilian Kitchen Abroad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-Peel the bananas and break them into smaller chunks using your hands and then place them in the blender cup.
+Peel the bananas and break them into smaller chunks using your hands.
+Place them in a blender cup.

-Cut the papaya in half and scoop out the seeds and discard them.
-Then, scoop out the flesh into the blender along with the bananas.
+Cut the papaya in half.
+Scoop out the seeds and discard them.
+Scoop the flesh into the blender along with the bananas.

-There are studies that show that, overall, papaya can help with weight loss since it helps you absorb protein, and it’s full of fiber and antioxidants to help you detox and burn fats.
+There are studies that show that, overall, papaya can help with weight loss since it helps the body absorb protein, and it’s full of fiber and antioxidants to help the body detox and burn fats.

-Additionally, there are plenty other great health benefits from papaya that are great for an overall healthy diet.
-Papaya is high in fiber, helps lower cholesterol, boosts your immunity, improves digestion and so many more great things.
+Additionally, there are other great health benefits from papaya.
+Papaya is high in fiber, helps lower cholesterol, boosts immunity, improves digestion and more.

 Adding some mango or a little orange juice into your tropical smoothie recipe could be a great way to add even more tropical flavors to this recipe.
-Both of those flavors pair great with papaya!
+Fresh or frozen pineapple would also be wonderful.